jdeathe/centos-ssh-mysql/README.md

 Included in the build are the [EPEL](http://fedoraproject.org/wiki/EPEL) and [IUS](https://ius.io/) repositories.
 Installed packages include [OpenSSH](http://www.openssh.com/portable.html) secure shell, [vim-minimal](http://www.vim.org/), [MySQL Server and client programs](http://www.mysql.com) are installed along with python-setuptools, [supervisor](http://supervisord.org/) and [supervisor-stdout](https://github.com/coderanger/supervisor-stdout).

 Supervisor is used to start the mysqld server daemon when a docker container based on this image is run.
-To enable simple viewing of stdout for the sshd subprocess, supervisor-stdout is included.
+To enable simple viewing of stdout for the service's subprocess, supervisor-stdout is included.
 This allows you to see output from the supervisord controlled subprocesses with ```docker logs <docker-container-name>```.

 If enabling and configuring SSH access, it is by public key authentication and, by default, the [Vagrant](http://www.vagrantup.com/) [insecure private key](https://github.com/mitchellh/vagrant/blob/master/keys/vagrant) is required.